scrunglebunky/SavingYup/README.md

             - Change the images too
             - actually this is just going to become a menu sprite like the other ones
         4. [x] Re-add the advance state back, just as a transition so you know more things are going to be added
-        5. [ ] Add a graphic that plays at the start of each level, just a little thing that says "LEVEL x" or "BOSS LEVEL"
+        5. [x] Add a graphic that plays at the start of each level, just a little thing that says "LEVEL x" or "BOSS LEVEL"

-- However, I will not be doing this right now.
-The game will stay in this unfinished, technically-playable state for another week or so now
+# WEEK 3
+- OKAY so college is getting in the way way too much
+- 2 entire days I could have been working on this game were dedicated to studying for finals
+- I have a new checklist
+    1. CHANGE THE FLOOR ASSET
+        - [ ] There is no longer a floor, just a platform under you that follows you, so you're technically on a ship in space
+        - [ ] This stays at the bottom of the player.bar[1] position, and follows your rect.centerx value to seem like it's always catching you
+    2. UPDATE THE WAY THAT MENU ASSETS BEHAVE
+        - [ ] All of the menu assets behave the same, so I can just iterate through what gets drawn by a list
+            - So reference all the menu assets in a dictionary and iterate [for x in x, if x.active then draw and do inputs]
+        - [ ] make it so playstate has an "activate queue" so multiple items aren't activated simultaneously
+            - playstate.activate_queue = {}
+            - playstate.activate("gameplay")
+            - then it repeatedly checks to see if said item de-activates, and then activates the next (after .popping)
+        - [ ] give the menu assets a parent class since a lot of them inherit the same values
+        - [ ] give menu assets a .visible bool value, so multiple items can be drawn to the screen at the same time

 # DOCUMENTING WHAT I'VE BEEN DOING
 ## ENEMY/BG UNLOCKING
 - World data no longer exists